VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 })
 ```

-This will work but the keybindings you get basically emulate Neovim's defaults, which might not be enough for some.
+This will work but is worth mention the keybindings you get emulate Neovim's defaults, which might not be enough for some.

-Now this is the way you can add more keybindings.
+Here are some keybindings I suggest.

 ```lua
 local cmp = require('cmp')